rht-labs-events/summit-lab-2018-doc/scenario4/README.md

 # start app in debug mode:
-oc debug hello-openshift-1-6l22c
+> oc debug hello-openshift-1-6l22c
 Debugging with pod/hello-openshift-1-6l22c-debug, original command: /helo-openshift Waiting for pod to start ...
 Pod IP: 10.217.0.55
 If you don't see a command prompt, try pressing enter.
 ```

-From the output debug mode suggest us that containers entry point is `/helo-openshift`.
-And debug mode gives us interactive shell to the same container.
-Lets try execute entrypoint command and see:
+The output in debug mode suggest that the container's entry point is `/helo-openshift`.
+To further investigate, running in debug mode provides an interactive shell to the container.
+Try executing the entrypoint command to see what happens:
 ```
-/helo-openshift
+> /helo-openshift
 sh: /helo-openshift: No such file or direct
 ```

-So lets find what is the right command:
+As this command does not exist, find the correct one and change the entrypoint:
 ```
 sh-4.2$ ls -la
 total 6024